GRAINS-Wheat sags on Black Sea export deal extension; corn turns higher

 News of the deal also pressured corn in early moves, given that Ukraine is a major global supplier of corn as well as wheat.
 But CBOT corn futures pared losses and turned higher after the U.S. Department of Agriculture reported U.S. corn export sales in the week to Nov.
 10 at more than 1.1 million tonnes, near the high end of trade expectations.

-Concern about Chinese demand for commodities, along with forecasts for beneficial rains in crop areas of Brazil, offset support from larger-than-expected weekly U.S. soybean exports totalling more than 3 million tonnes.
-EXP/SOY
+The China jitters, coupled with forecasts for beneficial rains in some soy areas of Brazil, offset support from larger-than-expected weekly U.S. soybean exports totalling more than 3 million tonnes.
+[EXP/SOY]

 "The bean sales were really good, but the beans are being affected by weather in South America and worries about Chinese demand moving forward," Scoville said.